QuestTrain/questtrain-blog/_posts/2021-03-10-why-create-questtrain.markdown

 # What's the bottom line?

-QuestTrain is an attempt to make questions cool.
+QuestTrain is an attempt to make critical thinking cool.
 Interested?
-[Check out questtrain.com!](https://questtrain.com)
+[Check out questtrain.com](https://www.questtrain.com)!

 <sub>* Microfiber sham is a sham.
 Not actually included.</sub>